 Roasting garlic is one of the easiest things you will ever do.
 You need a whole garlic bulb, olive oil, salt and pepper plus a sheet of aluminum foil, that’s it.
 Instructions are in the recipe.
 Once you make it you’ll find other uses.
 Think salad dressing, mashed potatoes and more.

 So, I have to say, I’m not usually much for specialty, single use tools in the kitchen.
 I like tools that are multi purpose.
 Many I know feel the same way.
 This pizza blade from Robin & Field is different.
 There are really so many things I love about it.
 First, it’s not too big and doesn’t take up much storage space.
-I’m storing it with the blade cover on it in the box but it is also designed to hang if you prefer.
+I’m storing it with the blade cover on it in the box but it is also designed to hang.
 If you make a lot of pizza you may want to choose this option so it’s handy.
 Second, it’s very well made.
-It is in no way flimsy, the blade is sharp, it’s made from 304 stainless steel and is rust-proof.
+The blade is sharp and it’s made from 304 stainless steel and is rust-proof.
 It’s also 14-inches in length making it perfect to slice any size pizza.
-My pizza was longer than it was wide so I sliced across the width then cut each half to make it easy.

 Probably my most favorite thing about the Robin & Field pizza blade is the fact you don’t lose your toppings when you cut your pizza.
 You know how a rotary cutter will slide your toppings, almost completely off your pizza?
 Well, with this awesome pizza blade that’s a thing of the past.
 The cuts are sharp and precise.

 There is a bit of a learning curve.
 When you first use it you will feel compelled to rock the blade from the edge of the pizza.
-This is because you’re probably used to using a rotary pizza cutter.
+This is because you use a rotary pizza cutter.
 The best way to use it is to come straight down in the center of the pizza then rock it side to side.
 You will probably not need to do the motions multiple times, unless your pizza is oversized, because the blade is so sharp.
 (As with any knife or sharp object, young kids should not use this tool.)

-As I mentioned above, I do like multi-use tools and this pizza blade can be used for more than pizza.
-I tried it on quesadillas and it worked like a charm.
+I do like multi-use tools and this pizza blade can be used for more than pizza.
+It works like a charm on quesadillas.
 When I use a rotary cutter on a quesadilla all the filling squishes out the sides.
 That doesn’t happen with the pizza blade.
-I’m sure there are more uses just waiting to be discovered.
 Please share any creative ways you may use the pizza blade.
 You may have seen other pizza blades but what sets this one apart is the centered handle.
 It really makes it easy to use.